When should I consider a scleral lens, and how can my consultant help me with these cases?

 “Scleral lenses are a great option for many patients.
 I would consider using them on almost anyone with the motivation to wear them.
 From irregular cornea patients to dry eye patients and previous soft lens wearers who are looking for something to give them better comfort and vision, scleral lenses can be beneficial.
 A consultant can help from start to finish.
 We can provide you with a fitting set and fitting guide to help with the initial fitting, as well as explain what you are looking for in a good scleral lens fit.
 Once the initial fitting is done, a consultant can help take your findings and make the appropriate adjustments to the lens to order.”
 (Kelsey Roberts, Valley Contax)

 “When other options are obviously not working and you decide that it is better to get off the cornea entirely, the scleral lens is your best option.
 Our consultants have been fitting thousands and thousands of sclerals since 2006 and know all the ins and outs of changing the designs when necessary to provide you with the perfect fit.
-The uniqueness of the eyes being fit dictate that many times it will take a unique fit to do the best job possible.
+The uniqueness of the eyes being fit dictates that many times it will take a unique fit to do the best job possible.
 The scleral lens chosen needs to have the ability to change the heights over all of the different areas of the cornea at will and control all of the heights separately for your best success with sclerals.
 As with all other types of lenses, there is no ‘one size fits all’ in the scleral arena.”
 (Jeff Birk, Essilor)

 What resources can help increase my knowledge about scleral lens designs?